The-Decent-Hexagon/The-Decent-Hexagon.github.io/README.md

 # py_machine.Level.repr(self)
 it returns the level code for that level object, repr is what happens when you call print(py_machine.Level)

+# py_machine.Level.add_description(self, description)
+sets the description of the level

 # py_machine.Level.add_cell(self, cell)
 puts a cell into its ```self.cells``` list